-The Killifish are small fish even in the wild, and in the wild are predators, mainly on insect larvae.
-This is much the same habit as their cousins the Guppies and Mollies in their constant search for mosquito larva.
+The killifish are small fish even in the wild where they are predators, mainly on insect larvae.
+This is much the same habit as their cousins the guppies and Mollies in their constant search for mosquito larva.
 They prefer live foods in the aquarium but can live on feet flake food supplemented with frozen brine shrimp and blood worms.
 They are not really a great community aquarium fish because of their dietary needs and enjoyment of cooler temperatures, but species are temperamentally fine to be with most community aquarium fish.

-The small fish of the genus Aphyosemion, Nothobranchius, and Cynolebias can be kept in small plastic containers (12 inches by 6 inches) or 30 by 15 centimeters) much like you would keep a Betta.
-But unlike a Betta, special attention must be paid to the water conditions (remember that the Betta is a Labyrinth fish and is not so concerned with water conditions).
+The small fish of the genus Aphyosemion, Nothobranchius, and Cynolebias can be kept in small plastic containers (12 inches by six inches) much like you would keep a Betta.
+But unlike a betta, special attention must be paid to the water conditions (remember that the betta is a labyrinth fish and is not so concerned with water conditions).
 These small fragile fish prefer soft, acid water and temperatures slightly lower than most fish.
 If soft tap water is not available, rainwater may do the trick, unless it is rainwater from within a city or industrial area, then try to get reverse osmosis water from a local tropical fish store for best results.
 Remember that even collecting water from a cement roof or cistern will make the water alkaline.Continue to 5 of 12 below.

 05 of 12

 For an attempt at breeding these fish, it is a challenging but attainable project.
-For the top-spawners, a 1/2 inch/1 to 1 1/2 centimeters layer of previously boiled peat moss on the bottom of the breeding tank makes the water acid and also provides a dark bottom, preferred by these fish.
+For the top-spawners, a 1/2-inch layer of previously boiled peat moss on the bottom of the breeding tank makes the water acid and also provides a dark bottom, preferred by these fish.
 The peat needs to be boiled for five minutes and then squeezed dry to extract all the excess acidity in the peat.

-For the Bottom-spawners, the peat should be about 1 inch/2 1/2 centimeters thick to allow enough depth for egg-laying.
+For the bottom-spawners, the peat should be about one-inch thick to allow enough depth for egg-laying.
 Remember that these species must be given the illusion that they are burying their eggs deep enough to last through the coming drought.

 The eggs of the egg-hangers take about three weeks to hatch, whereas the bottom-spawner eggs need to be kept in just moist peat for about three months (depending upon the species) before water is added back into the tank.

-It is possible to experience the miracle of the Killifish lifecycle by actually buying eggs from breeders online.
-These eggs arrive in moist peat moss and have been already properly aged, you add the proper water as instructed and within hours you have hatched fry.
-This is a cheaper and easier way to acquire a collection of killifish, than buying adult fish, since they have such a short life span, you get to experience them for a longer period of time.
+It is possible to experience the miracle of the killifish lifecycle by actually buying eggs from breeders online.
+These eggs arrive in moist peat moss and have been already properly aged.
+You add the proper water as instructed and within hours you have hatched fry.
+This is a cheaper and easier way to acquire a collection of killifish rather than buying adult fish, and since they have such a short life span, you get to experience them for a longer period of time.

 06 of 12